jodal/biip/docs/quickstart.md

 GS1-128 barcodes mark the end of variable-length Element Strings with a _Function Code 1_ (FNC1) symbol.
-When the barcode scanner converts the barcode to a string of text, it substitutes the FNC1 symbol with something else, often with the \"Group Separator\" or \"GS\" ASCII character.
-The GS ASCII character has a decimal value of 29 or hexadecimal value of 0x1D.
+When the barcode scanner converts the barcode to a string of text, it substitutes the FNC1 symbol with something else, often with the "Group Separator" or "GS" ASCII character.
+The GS ASCII character has a decimal value of 29 or hexadecimal value of `0x1D`.

-If we insert a byte with value 0x1D, after the end of the batch/lot number, we get the following result:
+If we insert a byte with value `0x1D`, after the end of the batch/lot number, we get the following result:

 ```python